Reveal (R.E.M. album): Ring side

 "Beat a Drum" is one of multiple songs from Reveal to earn comparisons to the Beach Boys.
 Buckley considers the track to be the only other likely single choice on the album after from "Imitation of Life" (though the former did not receive a single release), crediting its "beautiful" melody by Mills.
 Annie Jo Baker of PopMatters compares the guitar work on the verses to the Kinks, while Saalman has declared the track to be "the band's warmest song to date."
 Buckley considers the lines "Beat a drum for me, like a butterfly wing / Tropical storm across the ocean" to be a reference to chaos theory and the butterfly effect.
 Mills used the track as an example of the benefits of using a producer; McCarthy instructed Mills to write a bridge for the song, but upon hearing the bridge, encouraged Mills to switch the positions of it and the chorus.

-"Chorus and the Ring" was written as a tribute to musician Kurt Cobain (left, performing with Nirvana) and writer William S. Burroughs (right).
+"Chorus and the Ring" was written as a tribute to musician Kurt Cobain (left, performing with Nirvana) and writer William S. Burroughs.